lyli888/Level-6-PostgreSQL/README.md

 #### Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool.
+Feel free to use a diagramming tool.

 #### Data Engineering